 1. Clearly define or understand your corporate strategy.
 Most of our clients have a fairly clear strategic direction, but just don’t know how to translate that into a meaningful and relevant IT and enterprise systems strategy.
 This is why many companies simply buy what is sold to them (such as shelf ware from big ERP vendors) rather than letting their overall strategy drive their purchasing decisions.
 On the contrary, best-in-class organizations clearly define their corporate strategy and convert into meaningful objectives that can provide clear direction on enterprise application decisions.
-Panorama often begins with a strategy articulation map to facilitate these discussions (contact us for a sample of this extremely important tool)

 2. Translate your corporate strategy into an operational and business process strategy.
 This is where our clients often see a disconnect between the executive boardroom and the front lines of people designing and executing day-to-day business processes.
 If your strategy is to centralize operations across multiple offices and locations, then you will want to engage in business process management that focuses on building-shared service business processes.
 If one of your corporate strategies is to drive top-line revenue growth and increase market share, then you will want to focus your business process work on sales, customer service and other customer-facing operations.

 3. Translate your business processes into organizational change strategies.
 Once you begin to define your business process and operational strategy, you will then need to define how your organizational change initiatives will support those “to-be” operations.
 You will need to define everything from skills that you have now relative to the skills you will need in the future, to the roles and responsibilities of all of the employees affected by these changes.
 In addition, you will need to address how those changes will be implemented using employee communications, change impact assessments, training strategies and other key organizational change tools.
-(Contact us for more information regarding how to leverage our organizational change methodology and toolset for your organization).

 4. Define how technology can best support #1, 2 and 3.
 Notice that we haven’t even discussed technology in the first three steps of defining the best enterprise strategy.
 This is because technology should simply support the corporate, operational and organizational strategies that you deploy.
 Now that you better understand what you’re trying to accomplish from a people and process perspective, you can more effectively navigate through the confusing plethora of options available in the enterprise technology space: best of breed, cloud, integrated ERP, CRM systems, business intelligence, mobile applications, internet of things, eCommerce, HCM systems and hundreds of other possible strategies and tactics.
 Instead of myopically focusing on an ERP selection and implementation process as they have done in years past, organizations now need to focus on how to leverage the best technologies to help them achieve their goals.